Skip to main content

 Data Pipeline Overview

-The Hedera ERC Indexer processes token data through an eight-stage pipeline:
+The Hedera ERC Indexer processes token data through a six-stage pipeline:

 Key Pipeline Stages